mhrosas/mhrosas.github.io/CAenSevilla.md

   >  connection to FI-modules.

 - Luis Calvo Sánchez
-  > Luis wrote his senior on a higher dimensional version of the
+  > Luis wrote his senior and his master thesis on a higher dimensional version of the
   >  Combinatorial Laplacian defined in the framework of algebraic topology.
-His work is based on results of Kalai, Bernardi and Klivans.
+Luis's work is based on results of Kalai, Bernardi and Klivans.
   > Luis is currently writing up the results of his investigation.

 - Pablo Puerto